-Project Estimated Costs (does not include financing costs) Rationale Two-story Indoor Aquatics Center with other recreational amenities \$31.2 million, note that the financing of the project anticipates multiple sources of funding, including Reinvestment District funds from the state.
-The Indoor Aquatics center is a recreational amenity and attraction that is a foundational project for the state's Reinvestment District program funding.
+Project Estimated Costs (does not include financing costs) Rationale anticipates multiple sources of funding, including Reinvestment District funds from the state.
+Costs may vary based upon final design and The Indoor Aquatics center is a recreational amenity and attraction that is a foundational project for the state's Reinvestment District program funding.
 The facility will attract users from not just Ames but the surrounding area in support of making the area an attractive area for visitors and commercial activities.

 Reconstruction or construction of roadways and public parking, including adjacent landscaping and public sidewalks.
-Undetermined The City is anticipating the need to improve the access and function of roadways for vehicular traffic routes with reconfiguration of intersections, on-street parking, and streetscapes throughout the Area.
+Undetermined Costs may vary based upon final design and timing.
+The City is anticipating the need to improve the access and function of roadways for vehicular traffic routes with reconfiguration of intersections, on-street parking, and streetscapes throughout the Area.
 This includes improvements to public parking lots located both to the south of the railroad tracks and north of the railroad tracks.
 Downtown Plazas - Construct new 1-acre plaza located at 5th Street and Clark Avenue, and other smaller plazas or public spaces within the Area.
-Undetermined Public space downtown was contemplated in the LUPP to attract users to Downtown.
+Undetermined Costs may vary based upon final design and timing.
+Public space downtown was contemplated in the LUPP to attract users to Downtown.
 Spaces are for organized multi-purpose public activities geared toward pedestrian traffic.
 A main plaza is proposed to be in the heart of downtown with water features and ice skating to attract visitors.
 Other smaller plaza spaces, i.e. Tom Evans, may be expanded and improved over the life of the plan as future redevelopment occurs.

-Pedestrian and bicycle facility enhancements Undetermined Improved connectivity is needed for the area and it is goal of the City to support enhanced multi-modal transportation options.
-Improved connections will facilitate commerce at the street level between retailers.
-A pedestrian bridge over the existing railroad will provide a pedestrian connection from the Downtown Gateway area to Main Street allowing pedestrians to bypass and directly cross an active railroad.
-These improvements may be built in conjunction with a development
+Pedestrian and bicycle facility enhancements Undetermined Costs may vary based upon final design and timing.
+Improved connectivity is needed for the area and it is goal of the City to support enhanced multi-modal transportation options.
+Improved connections will facilitate commerce between retailers.
+These improvements may be built in conjunction with a development project or as a standalone project.